asheroto/winget-install/README.md

 ## Script Functionality

 -   Identifies processor architecture to decide which prerequisites are needed (x86/x64 or arm/arm64)
--   Checks Windows OS version for compatibility (Windows 10, Windows 11, Server 2022)
+-   Checks Windows OS version for compatibility (Windows 10, Windows 11, Server 2019/2022)
--   Verifies Windows 10 release ID for compatibility (must be 1809 or newer)
+-   If Windows 10, verifies release ID for compatibility (must be 1809 or newer)
 -   Uses the UI.Xaml and VCLibs as [recommended by Microsoft](https://learn.microsoft.com/en-us/windows/package-manager/winget/#install-winget-on-windows-sandbox)
 -   The winget-cli license is downloaded using the latest version from GitHub
 -   [winget-cli](https://github.com/microsoft/winget-cli) is then installed using the latest version from GitHub
+-   If Server 2019, installs Visual C++ Redistributable
 -   Runs command registration if the `winget` command is not detected at the end of installation

 ## Setup